helixscript/AAVengeR/README.md

   - anchorReadStartSeqs
 ```

-The anchorReadStartSeqs has different settings including the Kmers or 'windows' that should be calculated.
+The anchorReadStartSeqs module has different settings including the which Kmers or 'windows' should be calculated.
 For example, in R:

 ```